xai4debugging/xai4debugging.github.io/index.md

 ### **Mentorship track:**
 The mentorship track pairs authors with experienced researchers who have committed to providing meaningful feedback to help polish papers for general submission.
-This program helps authors to get support and fast feedback from the research community facilitates a private dialogue between the mentee and mentor.
+This program helps authors to get support and fast feedback from the research community, by facilitating a private dialogue between the mentee and mentor.
 The papers of this track have to be non-anonymous.
 None of the papers submitted to this track will be presented or included in the workshop schedule.